Scientology status by country: Taiwan

+Europe

+Austria

+Tax-exempt status as a charitable organization.
+It is not recognized as a religious association in Austria.

+Belgium

+Belgium officially recognizes only six religions: Roman Catholicism, Protestantism, Anglicanism, the Eastern Orthodox Church, Judaism and Islam.

+In 2005, Scientology's application for the status of a recognized religion was refused.

+In September 2007, a Belgian prosecutor announced that they had finished an investigation of Scientology and said they would probably bring charges.
+The Church of Scientology said the prosecutor's public announcement falsely suggested guilt even before a court could hear any of the charges.
+In December 2012, Belgian officials completed their file on Scientology and brought charges of extortion, illegal medicine, various breaches of privacy, and fraud.

+In March 2016, the Church of Scientology was acquitted of all charges, and demands to close its Belgian branch and European headquarters were dismissed.
+The presiding judge, Yves Regimont, criticized the investigators and prosecutors, "The entire proceedings are declared inadmissible for a serious and irremediable breach of the right to a fair trial.

 Croatia

 In 2002, Croatia passed a law in the parliament on the legal status of religious communities.
 Scientology was given the legal status of a religious community by the decision of the Ministry of Administration in 2003.
 According to the Croatian Law, in order for a new religious community to be registered in the register of religious communities and to be officially recognized by the Croatian state, it must have a minimum of 500 followers.
 In response to a press inquiry, the Croatian Ministry of Administration confirmed that the Church of Scientology in Croatia is actually registered as an existing religious community, and that the Croatian authorities do not have data on the number of believers in Church of Scientology in Croatia.

 Czech Republic

 Not registered as a religion.
 Scientology is not recorded in the register of churches and religious societies.
 Dianetics centers are registered as associations.

 Denmark

 In Denmark, the Church of Scientology is not officially approved as a religion.
 It first applied for approval in the early 1970s; two further unsuccessful applications followed in 1976 and 1982.
 In mid-1997, the Church of Scientology filed a fourth application, which was suspended at their own request in 2000.
 In suspending their application, the Church asked the Ministry of Ecclesiastical Affairs to clarify the approval procedure.
 It was told that it must first submit an application before any feedback could be provided.
 Despite Scientology's unofficial status, the Church of Scientology maintains its European headquarters in Copenhagen.